-In the second Masterclass delivered exclusively for The Coaches’ Voice, England's assistant manager Steve Holland gives a fascinating insight into the in-possession principles he and Antonio Conte developed at Chelsea when they won the 2016/17 Premier League title.
-In particular, he focuses on an attacking line of five comprising high, attacking wing-backs – Marcos Alonso and Victor Moses – and a front three of Eden Hazard, Willian and Diego Costa playing inside them.
+In his second Masterclass delivered exclusively for The Coaches’ Voice, England’s assistant manager Steve Holland gives a fascinating insight into the in-possession principles he and Antonio Conte developed at Chelsea when they won the 2016/17 Premier League title.
+In particular, he focuses on an attacking line of five comprising high, attacking wing-backs – Marcos Alonso and Victor Moses – and a front three of Eden Hazard, Willian or Pedro and Diego Costa playing inside of them.

-He proceeds to explain how subsequent Premier League champions – Manchester City under Pep Guardiola and the Liverpool of Jürgen Klopp – have since used the same principle of an attacking line of five, with variations on who plays where and how the deeper five players in those teams are structured.
-Finally, he discusses how he and England head coach Gareth Southgate have adapted some of those same principles in building attacks from within their preferred 4-3-3.
+He proceeds to explain how subsequent Premier League champions – Manchester City under Pep Guardiola and the Liverpool of Jürgen Klopp – have since used the same principle of an attacking line of five, and featured variations on who plays where and how the deeper five players in those teams are structured.
+Finally, he discusses how he and Gareth Southgate adapted some of those same principles with England in building attacks from within their preferred 4-3-3.